camunda/camunda-docs-manual/content/reference/deployment-descriptors/tags/job-executor.md

     <td><code>corePoolSize</code></td>
     <td>Integer</td>
     <td>
-      <p>Sets the size of the core pool in the thread pool.
-This number of threads will always be present and wait to execute tasks.</p>
+      Sets the size of the core pool in the thread pool.
+This number of threads will always be present and wait to execute tasks.
       <p><strong>Default Value:</strong> 3</p>
     </td>
   </tr>